apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/ImplementATracer.md

 This guide is aimed at ``TracerProtocol`` and ``InstrumentProtocol`` implementation authors.

-This guide is for you, if you find yourself in need of implementing your own tracing client such as Zipkin, Jaeger, X-Trace, OpenTelemetry or something similar that is custom to your company or distributed system.
+This guide is for you if you find yourself in need of implementing your own tracing client such as Zipkin, Jaeger, X-Trace, OpenTelemetry or something similar that is custom to your company or distributed system.

 ## Do you need an Instrument or a Tracer?